danny-avila/LibreChat/docs/install/configuration/dotenv.md

 - General Settings:
     - `ALLOW_EMAIL_LOGIN`: Email login.
 Set to `true` or `false` to enable or disable ONLY email login.
     - `ALLOW_REGISTRATION`: Email registration of new users.
 Set to `true` or `false` to enable or disable Email registration.
-    - `ALLOWED_REGISTRATION_DOMAINS`: Specify a list of allowed email domains for registration.
-Users with email domains not listed here will be restricted from registering.
-Example: "domain1.com,domain2.com"
     - `ALLOW_SOCIAL_LOGIN`: Allow users to connect to LibreChat with various social networks, see below.
 Set to `true` or `false` to enable or disable.
     - `ALLOW_SOCIAL_REGISTRATION`: Enable or disable registration of new user using various social network.
 Set to `true` or `false` to enable or disable.